JoshuaKGoldberg/Goldblog/content/blog/configuring-markdownlint-alongside-prettier/index.md

 As a maintainer of a popular linting tool, [typescript-eslint](https://typescript-eslint.io), I often get asked how I configure linting for my projects.
 My JavaScript code gets [ESLint](https://eslint.org); my TypeScript code gets [typescript-eslint](https://typescript-eslint.io) added on top, and my Markdown code gets [Markdownlint](https://github.com/DavidAnson/markdownlint).

-For all three of those tools (and others like them), keepin mind that [linters are not good formatters](https://typescript-eslint.io/linting/troubleshooting/formatting#formatters-vs-linters).
+For all three of those tools (and others like them), keep in mind that [linters are not good formatters](https://typescript-eslint.io/linting/troubleshooting/formatting#formatters-vs-linters).
 Linters are great at catching bugs, enforcing stylistic decisions such as naming, and detecting violations of best practices - but they're inherently terrible at _formatting_ your code.
 Whenever you enable a linter, you should make sure it isn't also trying to format your code.